Reports of Colonel James M. Tuttle and Colonel William T. Shaw on the Fighting at the Hornet’s Nest at the Battle of Shiloh

 Following the initial successful Confederate assault at the opening of the Battle of Shiloh on April 6th, 1862, Union forces set up a defensive position in a tree line along a farm road (popularly called the Sunken Road, although it may not have actually been sunken).
 This Union line was approximately a half mile long, with about 11,000 soldiers backed with 38 artillery pieces in seven batteries.

-The right flank of this Union line was manned by the 1st and 3rd Brigades of the Army of the Tennessee’s 2nd Division, under the command of Brigadier General William H. L. Wallace (not to be confuses with General Lew Wallace, who was also at Shiloh).
+The right flank of this Union line was manned by the 1st and 3rd Brigades of the Army of the Tennessee’s 2nd Division, under the command of Brigadier General William H. L. Wallace (not to be confused with General Lew Wallace, who was also at Shiloh as the Army of the Tennessee’s 3rd Division commander).
 Colonel James M. Tuttle of the 2nd Iowa Infantry commanded the 1st Brigade, which consisted of the 2nd, 7th, 12th and 14th Iowa Infantry regiments.
 The Confederates attacked the Union line repeatedly, but each assault was repulsed in furious fighting and heavy casualties.
 The Union position would later be nicknamed the Hornet’s Nest for its intense fighting.
 Eventually, Union positions on the left and right of the Hornet’s Nest began to be pushed back.
 The Confederates concentrated artillery fire on the Hornet’s Nest, and infantry began to surround the Federals.

 The Union defenders had held the line for six hours, but it was time to get out before being cut off.
 The 2nd and 7th regiments managed to fight their way out, but in the process, General Wallace was mortally wounded, and Colonel Tuttle assumed command of the 2nd division.
 The 12th and 14th Iowa were unable to withdraw before being surrounded, and were part of the approximately 2200 Union soldiers captured at the Hornet’s Nest.
 But the stubborn and costly defense at the Hornet’s Nest line had bought enough time for Major General Ulysses S. Grant to form another line closer to the Tennessee River, under cover of Union gunboat artillery.
 The next day, aided by reinforcements from Major General Don Carlos Buel’s Army of the Ohio, Grant counterattacked, driving the Confederates from the field and securing victory.